There is some overlap between crowds and prices. It is best to depart at off-peak times if possible.

 As opposed to asking what the best time of the year is, you might be asking what the right age your children should be for a Disney Cruise.
 They won’t be able to participate in all the activities if they are too young.

-The kids’ clubs are best enjoyed by children who are old enough.
+Disney is undoubtedly the best cruise line for families with younger kids, but the kids’ clubs are still best enjoyed by children who are old enough.
 You kids will probably want to spend the majority of their time at those youth clubs while at sea.
 Children as young as three are welcome, but we find that children five and older will find them to be very enjoyable.

 Recommendation: Disney cruises are best for adults and children ages 5+.